 Similar to residential house cleaning, giving commercial cleaning bids involves knowing how long it takes your employees to clean specific areas and tasks.
-However, with commercial cleaning you are also figuring out production rates (how many square feet can be cleaned in an hour).
-Here is a pdf resource and bidding calculators from the TheJanitorialStore.com to get you started.
+However, with commercial cleaning, you are also figuring out production rates (how many square feet can be cleaned in an hour).
+Here is a how to bid article and bidding calculators from TheJanitorialStore.com to get you started.

 Step 9: How to Market Your Cleaning Business

 The key to marketing your cleaning business is being found where potential customers are looking for your services.

 Google is one of the first places potential customers go to find service providers.

 So your first course of action would be to hop on Google and search keyword terms such as house cleaning, home cleaning, maid services, cleaning services, etc., and your city/town.
 Ex.
 House Cleaning Boise, Id.